StrongStandard/banking-admin-system/README.md

-# banking-admin-system
+# Banking-admin-system
-This C program provides a simple banking system that enables users to create accounts, log in, and perform basic banking operations, with secure password hashing and user input validation.
+This C program implements a simple banking system that allows users to create accounts, log in, and perform basic banking operations such as withdrawing, depositing, and checking their balance.
+It features a user-friendly menu for navigation and ensures input validation to enhance reliability.
+Passwords are securely hashed using SHA-256 before storage, and the program utilizes functions from an external file for account management, though its lengthy main function could benefit from refactoring into smaller, more manageable functions.